arched-dev/flask-scheema/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Global Method`

-        - When a function is assigned to this value, the API will call the function when an error occurs.
-This is useful for adding custom logic to the API, such as logging the error to the database or sending an email to the developer.
+        - When assigned, the API will call the function when an error occurs.
+This is useful for adding custom logic to the API, such as logging the error to the database, sending an emails etc.

             View an example function & its signature `here <callbacks.html#error-function-signature>`_.